-The AMC first assessed the six-year undergraduate medical program of the Faculty for the purposes of accreditation in 1990.
-In 2003 the Faculty advised that it intended to introduce a stream to enable graduates to complete the six-year program in four and a half years.
+The AMC first assessed the six-year undergraduate medical program of the University for the purposes of accreditation in 1990.
+In 2003 the University advised that it intended to introduce a stream to enable graduates to complete the six-year program in four and a half years.
 The graduate entry stream was assessed in 2004 and granted accreditation until December 2007 which was later extended to December 2010.

-In 2010 the Faculty underwent a reaccreditation assessment.
+In 2010 the then Faculty of Health, Dentistry and Medical Sciences underwent a reaccreditation assessment.
 At this time, the Faculty also advised the AMC that it intended to seek accreditation for a major course change.
 The new program would replace the existing four and a half, and six-year MBBS programs with a graduate-entry four-year, Masters level Doctor of Medicine (MD) program, with a first intake planned for 2014.